 “Yes, because I’m one of the handful of her abundant children that doesn’t revel in being her proxy.”

-“We don’t all revel in it; some of us just think acceptance is easier than being zapped to the Great Hall at a moment’s notice.”
+“Whether you revel in it or not, I still say acceptance is easier than being zapped to the Great Hall at a moment’s notice.”